milohuang/reverie/README.markdown

 * bbPress.php included, compatible with bbPress 2.
 * Several custom page templates are included in the package.

-###PressTrends###
-Thanks to the generosity of [George](https://twitter.com/prstrends) from [PressTrends](http://www.presstrends.io/), Reverie Framework is using the service to track the usage of the framework and help us to improve it.
-Of course, you can always disable it by removing it from functions.php.

 What about Mobile Devices?
 ==========================
 Positive.
 With the power of Foundation, Reverie uses media query to adjust for all kinds of devices, including phones, tablets and computers.
 Reverie is also optimized for iPhone and iPad.
 Icons and loading images will be display when you save your website as a Home Screen app (example in the above image).
 Add this page to Home Screen on any iOS devices to see what I mean.

-ThemeFortress
+TheAkiba (Previously on ThemeFortress)
 =============
-Reverie is a WordPress framework created by [ThemeFortress](http://themefortress.com), a WordPress blog that focus on theme design and plugins.
+Reverie is a WordPress framework created by [TheAkiba](http://theakiba.com), a WordPress blog that focus on theme design and plugins.
+The old ThemeFortress website was no longer maintained and Reverie was now on TheAkiba, my other personal site.

 Please note Reverie Framework is under MIT License, the same as Foundation.